sudostake/resources/docs/product/lean-canvas-sudostake-near.md

 - [SudoStake Core Infra on NEAR](../systems/sudostake-core-infra-on-near.md)

 ## Next Review
-- Refresh after the 2025-10-07 roadmap review or when M2 scope/assumptions change materially.
+- Refresh after the 2025-10-07 roadmap review or when Milestone 2 scope or assumptions change materially.